The Osborne Family Spectacle of Dancing Lights

 Initially constructed by an Arkansas businessman, Jennings Osborne, as a gift for his six-year-old daughter, the Osborne Lights display was later moved to Walt Disney World in 1995 after the collection grew so large neighbors complained.
 The original display at Walt Disney World was purely lights from the Osborne estate, but over the years Disney has built upon what Osborne created adding an additional 2 million lights to the original 3 million.
 Approximately every 10 minutes, the lights dim and then dramatically spring to life - choreographed in a dance to traditional holiday music.
 Disney has also added a number of hidden Mickeys into the lights.

 In 2011, a number of technological upgrades resulted in a better, brighter and more colorful Osborne Lights.
 The show is now lit by 100% LED lighting.
 The look is crisper and more colorful than ever before.
 Everything in the show now seems synced, including the previously static building facades, angels, Peace on Earth globe, and it's all incorporated into the dancing light sequences.
 The solid red canopy of lights that once hung over the San Francisco facade now features new RGB (red, blue and green) LCDs.
 LEDs mean the canopy can now project millions of different color combinations and patterns!
-Also added was a "Prep and Landing: Naughty vs Nice" promotional piece featuring a "radio interview" with the two Elves, Wayne and Lanny.
 Additionally, there are new animated videos placed in six windows of the Chevy building, featuring elves, toy trains, stuffed bears, Christmas trees and other holiday animation.

-In 2012, Santa Goofy joined the fun, making nightly appearances on the Streets of America and has returned for 2013.
-You'll be able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
-In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy is also available to meet and greet during the day from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
+In 2012, Santa Goofy joined the fun and began making nightly appearances on the Streets of America Guests are able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
+In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy is also available to meet and greet during the day, usually from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
 Photopass is of course on-hand to preserve the memories as your little ones pose with Santa Goofy.
-The manger scene that used to sit in this area has been moved to the end of the building just before you enter the square at the end of the street.
+The manger scene that used to sit in this area was moved to the end of the building just before you enter the square at the end of the street.

 "Glow with the Show" Ear Hats: These special hats employ leading edge technology to light up and synchronize with entertainment experiences in dazzling new ways - making members of the audience an integral part of the show.
-For the 2013 holiday season, “Glow with the Show” Ears will become part of The Osborne Family Spectacle of Dancing Lights beginning November 8th.
+For the holiday season, “Glow with the Show” Ears will become part of The Osborne Family Spectacle of Dancing Lights.
 Be sure to wear your Ears for special surprises during performances of The Osborne Family Spectacle of Dancing Lights at Disney's Hollywood Studios.
 You can buy glow ears at merchandise shops throughout Magic Kingdom Park and Disney’s Hollywood Studios, as well as at the kiosk on the Streets of America right in the center of the Osborne Lights.
+Batteries may also be replaced free of charge at any location that sells the hats.
 Ears purchased at Disneyland Resort will work, as well.

 The Osborne Family Spectacle of Dancing Lights occurs nightly from dusk (approximately 6 p.m.) until park closing, and one lucky family is chosen each evening to turn the lights on.
+The lights dance approximately every ten minutes with short intermissions between songs.
 Special light up stuff to wear can be purchased at Youse Guys Moichendise on Streets of America near the entrance to the Osborne lights.
 The Osborne Family Spectacle of Dancing Lights is included with standard admission to Disney's Hollywood Studios theme park.

 - Feliz Navidad by Jose Feliciano